tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

       this behavior of `VerifyVoteExtension` is adding a constraint to Tendermint's conditions for liveness.
-      In this situation, it is better and simpler to just drop the vote extension rejected by the Application via `VerifyVoteExtension`, but still consider the vote itself valid as long as its signature verifies.
+      In this situation, it is better and simpler to just drop the vote extension rejected by the Application via `VerifyVoteExtension`, but still consider the precommit vote itself valid as long as its signature verifies.

-- **1.** *Include vote extensions in the blockchain*.
+- **Solution 1.** *Include vote extensions in the blockchain*.

     Another obvious solution, which has somehow been considered in the past, is to include the vote extensions and their signatures in the blockchain.